zapier/redux-router-kit/README.md

 }
 ```

-The result of the fetch will modify the routes in the middleware.
+The result of the fetch will be used in place of that route.
+The routing table in middleware will be modified with the new route, and the url will be retried against the new routing table.
+(And any nested async routes will also be fetched.)
 If you need the routing table outside middleware, you can listen to changes.

 ```js
 const routerMiddleware = createRouterMiddleware({routes});